 Empirical evidence examples include list discourse that illustrates the situated significance of authentic identity in Internet professional groups, secondary research suggesting that electronic communication is most successful as one genre in a communication repertoire, cases of home page 'Presentation of Self' mediated through socially defined links.

 in Presidential Life: Onstage and Backstage With Johnson and Nixon -

 Abstract: This is a dual case study of the strategic use of presidential rhetoric, drawing on sociological and social-psychological treatments of self-presentation and impression management.
 Comparison of the 'onstage' and 'backstage' language of Lyndon Johnson and Richard Nixon provides an opportunity to analyze presidential impression management strategies.
-The primary question posed here is the extent to which the tendency to engage in impression management is observable in the two presidents' major public appearances.
 The secondary questions are whether the two presidents pursued different presentation of self strategies, projecting positive but distinctive personas, or converged toward a common presidential profile and the extent to which their distinctive personalities came through in their private conversations.

 This article explores how prison officers manage and perform emotion on a day-to-day basis.
 Although the performance of emotion is invariably highlighted when things go wrong in prison - perhaps particularly during prison disturbances - the emotional life of prisons at an everyday level has received much less attention.
 This article focuses on how prison officers emotions are structured and performed on a daily basis.

 Members of Congress and Presentation of Self on the World Wide Web

 Girish J. Gulati, Department of Political Science, Wellesley College, Wellesley, MA